 Enhancing the Toolkit of Young Professionals Through the Robert and Lori Topp Business Scholarship

 Robert Topp, ’81, completed his Master of Business Administration at Boise State University and is so fond of the College of Business and Economics (COBE) that he and his wife established the Robert and Lori Topp Business Scholarship as his gift to help future business professionals with their studies.
 Lori also completed her BBA in Marketing at Boise State (COBE) in ’82.
 Robert and Lori elected to create charitable gift annuities during their lives which will eventually endow the business scholarship.

 Veteran Creates Scholarship for Hearing Impaired

 The legacy of George Shaber as a man of service, not only as a United States Marine, but also as a professor, historian, cycling enthusiast, and family man, will forever be recognized through his planned gift and the establishment of the George Shaber Veterans Scholarship.
-Growing up in Nyssa, Idaho during the Dust Bowl, George went straight into the military upon graduation.
+Growing up in Nyssa, Oregon during the Dust Bowl, George went straight into the military upon graduation.
 After returning from his service during World War II, George was able to use the GI Bill to attend post- secondary education and received an associate’s degree in arts & sciences in 1947 from Boise Junior College, along with a bachelor’s from Colorado College, a master’s from University of California, Berkeley and began working on his doctorate.
 In his professional career, George was an educator, a “professor of the people” who believed in getting to know students through their own worldviews.

 READ MORE about George Shaber